 Arcadia is the expert level alchemy trainer in Skyrim and can teach you all the way up to level 75.
 The cool thing about spending money on her training is that she keeps that gold and it never resets.
 By this I mean if you spend 6000 gold on her training, the next time you restock her she'll have 6500 gold instead of the normal 500.
 This makes her training basically free since you earn all your money back from her by selling your potions.
 Just be sure not to get carried away with training an end up broke and back in Riverwood cutting wood for gold.
 Arcadia can train you a max of 5 times per level so be sure to have her do it to further speed up this step.
 Last, it's been reported that if you leave her shop the gold you gave her from training will go away.
 With this in mind, it's best to stay and restock her while in her shop while you're trying to recoup your training gold.

 From here on out, it's up to you continue the processes above and get your alchemy skill all the way up to that elusive 100 level.
 If you want to make selling potions easier, you can invest four perks into speech until you get the investor perk.
 This perk will increase the gold limit of any vendor you invest in and the previous perk allows you to sell any item to any merchant.
 This means you can sell potions to the vendors outside of Arcadia's as well.
-The best vendor to invest in though is the Riverwood Trader as he will have 11,000 gold after you invest in him.
 This perk allotment though is by no means required, but it does give you a lot more places and gold to sell your potion stock.

 Now that you've finished with your alchemy leveling it's time to start leveling Smithing and Enchanting.
 These two go up much faster than Alchemy so fear not, the most tedious part is behind you.